Last Updated on January 26, 2022

 In my old age, sitting at The Ferry Café in old Felixstowe, overlooking the water’s edge is a brilliant way to spend an afternoon.
 The food is lovely, the atmosphere is great, no one seems to be ‘grabbing a quick coffee’.

 When you’ve finished being leisurely, head back to Woodbridge for a pint (or two!) at The Anchor.
 A stone’s throw from the Tide Mill, this lovely pub is homely, warm, and a real regular of mine!
 They serve Greene King cask ales, some of the superior beers chosen by the head brewer, and (if I haven’t mentioned it before…) it’s only brewed down the road in Bury St.Edmunds!
 This is made all the better with some great live music.
-You can also find some other famous locals like Aspall’s Cyder, the most local of our brews, all made about 5 miles form Woodfarm.
+You can also find some other famous locals like Aspall’s Cyder, the most local of our brews, all made about 5 miles from Woodfarm.
 Just over the road is the even more famous Adnams Cellar and Kitchen; great for buying local products and taking them back to your holiday cottage!

 Then for all of you outdoorsy types, take a picturesque walk along the river up to Martlesham Creek.
 It’s a good hour (longer if you go further up the creek) or so round trip with some breath-taking views; a great opportunity to get some fresh air and maybe catch a glimpse of some wildlife.
 Even with a caffeine boost from Honey + Harvey I’m sure you’ll need to rest your weary feet after this walk, so head over to the Maybush at Waldringfield.